- Passing Level I-II Performance on Reformer (video or TPC)

 Below are ideas how to send videos:

 Any video camera or camera that takes video would work fine.
-YouTube is preferred or Vimeo.
+YouTube, Vimeo, or Dropbox can work.
 Both of these sites are slightly different, but both of them allow students to sign up for an account, upload a video and email the link.

 If a student decides to send a video via DVD through the mail, it should be sent to the following address: